 Movement for Black Lives (MBL) is a coalition of more than 50 left-of-center racial-advocacy organizations associated with the Black Lives Matter movement.
 Along with the Black Lives Matter Global Network Foundation, the MBL serves as a unifying umbrella organization to coordinate BLM activism and move towards concrete policy goals, including racial reparations, government welfare programs specifically for black Americans, “radical” wealth redistribution, and an overhaul of the criminal justice system.

-MBL is a nonprofit “fiscally sponsored” by the Alliance for Global Justice (AfGJ), meaning that in addition to providing the bulk of its funding, the AfGJ manages MBL’s finances, taxes, employee insurance, and other management aspects in exchange for a share of MBL revenues.
+MBL is a fiscally sponsored project of the Common Counsel Foundation, a 501(c)(3) nonprofit.
+It was formerly a project of the Alliance for Global Justice (AfGJ).
+Its fiscal sponsorship arrangement with AfGJ meant that AfGJ managed MBL’s finances, taxes, employee insurance, and other management aspects in exchange for a share of MBL revenues.
 AfGJ has numerous associations with the radical left, running efforts in defense of the de facto socialist dictatorship of Venezuela, publishing a defense of the North Korean regime, and taking actions on behalf of radical-left extremists including Leonard Peltier and Mumia Abu-Jamal.

 The Movement for Black Lives endorsed a radical extremist platform in 2016 described as “an extraordinary grab bag of anti-American and fundamentally Marxist demands.”
 The group’s 2020 platform, called “Vision for Black Lives,” shows continued policy extremism with calls for “a radical and sustainable redistribution of wealth,” extensive “reparations” policies, legalization of prostitution and all drugs, government-run health care including “full reproductive services” presumed to include government-funded abortions, the release of radical-left extremists currently wanted or incarcerated, and an end to school reform efforts including Teach for America.